 - Expand access to business networks and capital

-To support these needs, The Chicago Community Trust, The Coleman Foundation, JPMorgan Chase Foundation and Robert R. McCormick Foundation are now accepting Letters of Intent from eligible applicants to lead collaborations committed to better serving entrepreneurs of color.
+To support these needs, The Chicago Community Trust, The Coleman Foundation, JPMorgan Chase Foundation and Robert R. McCormick Foundation invited Letters of Intent from organizations collaborating to better serving entrepreneurs of color.

-The RFP process is designed to encourage sustainable and collaborative partnerships to support a growing and thriving community of businesses of color in Chicago and Cook County.
-The following components and activities are prioritized for this RFP:
+The RFP process was designed to encourage sustainable and collaborative partnerships to support a growing and thriving community of businesses of color in Chicago and Cook County.
+The following components and activities were prioritized for this RFP: